Caerphilly Cheese vs Havarti Cheese

 Caerphilly Cheese has a fat content of 48%.
 Caerphilly's texture can be described as "tri-layered: brie-like to dense core".
 Havarti Cheese has a fat content of max 50% moisture, min 23% fat and a moisture content of none.
 Havarti's texture can be described as "smooth".

-Caerphilly Cheese has a earthy, barnyard, lemony flavor.
+Caerphilly Cheese has a earthy, barnyard, lemony taste.
 Caerphilly's aroma can be described as "fresh".
-Havarti Cheese has a mild, buttery flavor.
+Havarti Cheese has a mild, buttery taste.
 Havarti's aroma can be described as "pungent aroma, earthy taste".

 Appearance and Aging